“I’m going up the country, babe, don’t you wanna go…” Canned Heat

 When they’re not jumping rocks, step dancing, or trying to cadge kisses from waitresses, they spend some of the summer at summer camps.
 Denver goes to a Bible camp in Malpeque and Brenden goes to a rock-n-roll camp in Charlottetown.

 “My first son slept in a surplus Canadian Army tent,” said Suzanne McCabe.
 “He never went back to camp ever again.”

 “We were all at the beach, everybody had matching towels, somebody went under a dock, and there they saw a rock, it wasn’t a rock, it was a rock lobster, rock lobster, rock lobster…”

 “I only like pop and country,” said Denver.

 “Ain’t much an old country boy like me can’t hack, it’s early to rise, early in the sack, thank God I’m a country boy…”

 Brenden probably wouldn’t mind being the lead guitarist in a wildly successful band.
 He has a guitar.
 But, he doesn’t play it.
 He sings.
 “I do like to sing,” he said.
 “I only get nervous when I have to sing in front of my friends.”

 “KISS is the worst band ever,” said Denver.

 “I listen to KISS a lot,” said Brenden.

-When Canada Day finally got dark on July 1st and they craned their necks to watch fireworks exploding over the harbor in nearby North Rustico, Denver and Brenden had two more months of summer to spend in Stanley Bridge before going back to school.
+When Canada Day finally got dark on July 1st and they craned their necks to watch fireworks exploding over the North Rustico harbor, Denver and Brenden still had nearly two more months of summer to spend in Stanley Bridge before going back to school.